Music of Final Fantasy VI: Final Fantasy VI Grand Finale

 Final Fantasy VI Grand Finale is a collection of orchestral arrangements of Final Fantasy VI music composed by Nobuo Uematsu and arranged by Shiro Sagisu and Tsuneyoshi Saito.
-It was initially released through NTT Publishing on May 25, 1994 under the catalog number PSCN-5004 and subsequently re-released on October 1, 2004 under the catalog number NTCP-5004.
+It was initially released through NTT Publishing on May 25, 1994, under the catalog number PSCN-5004 and subsequently re-released on October 1, 2004, under the catalog number NTCP-5004.
 The arrangements are performed by the Milan Symphony Orchestra, with vocal performances by Svetla Krasteva.
 The album spans 11 tracks and covers a duration of 54:33.

 Final Fantasy VI Grand Finale sold almost 34,000 copies.
 It was well received by critics, though not as well as the other albums of music from the game.
 Daniel Space of RPGFan found that, while he was pleased with the album as a whole, there were issues with the track selections and arrangement quality that detracted from the album.
 Adam Corn of Soundtrack Central found that, while not without flaws, the album was "interesting and entertaining".
 Patrick Gann concurred, saying that while there are a few minor arrangement issues, the overall quality of the album is great.

 Piano Collections Final Fantasy VI

 Piano Collections Final Fantasy VI is an album of music from Final Fantasy VI composed by Nobuo Uematsu, arranged on piano by Shirou Satou and performed by Reiko Nomura.
-It was first published by Square and NTT Publishing on June 25, 1994 with the catalog number PSCN-5005.
-It was subsequently republished by NTT Publishing on July 25, 2001 under the catalog number NTCP-1003.
+It was first published by Square and NTT Publishing on June 25, 1994, with the catalog number PSCN-5005.
+It was subsequently republished by NTT Publishing on July 25, 2001, under the catalog number NTCP-1003.
 The album spans 13 tracks and covers a duration of 41:23.
 The original release included a hard-cover piano score with all pieces from the album.

 The album was well received, with Daniel Space of RPGFan terming it an "amazing CD".
 Sigmund Shen of Soundtrack Central concurred, calling it "an impressive CD" and "a must-have".
 Gary King of Soundtrack Central termed it "simply astonishing" and "a CD that really no collector should be without".

 Final Fantasy VI Special Tracks

 Final Fantasy VI Special Tracks is an EP released on April 25, 1994, through NTT Publishing with the catalog number PSDN-6101.
-It is composed primarily of unused or remixed tracks for Final Fantasy VI, including the exclusive unused vocal track "Approaching Sentiment" and a remixed version of the Final Fantasy IV track "Troian Beauty".
+It is composed primarily of unused or remixed tracks for Final Fantasy VI, including the exclusive unused vocal track "Approaching Premonition" and a remixed version of the Final Fantasy IV track "Troian Beauty".
 The CD spans six tracks and covers a duration of 20:46.

 Final Fantasy VI Special Tracks, while not as widely reviewed as the other Final Fantasy VI albums, was seen as "very neat" by Patrick Gann, who especially liked the "Techno de Chocobo" track.